-You might remember her as the girl from PSY’s “Oppa is just my style” music video, or maybe you know her as the rapper from the popular K-pop group 4Minute, or maybe you simply know her as the sexy queen of K-pop.
+You might remember her as the girl from PSY’s “Oppa is just my style” music video, or maybe you know her as the rapper from the popular K-pop group 4Minute, or maybe as the sexy queen of K-pop.
 Either way, no matter what you know her as, Hyuna has been dominating the K-pop industry for almost ten years now and that’s a fact.
 So if you don’t know her at all, well, you should.

 Hyuna first debuted with the popular JYP group Wonder Girls in 2007, but then left the group and debuted in Cube Entertainment’s 4Minute in 2009.
 She debuted as a solo artist with “Change” in 2010 and immediately proved that she’s a female force to be reckoned with.

 Hyuna as a solo artist and her group 4Minute quickly rose to fame within the K-pop world.
 Especially when Hyuna released her first ever EP “Bubble Pop!” in 2011 whose lead single of the same name sold 2.5 million copies and made Hyuna the first female solo artist to surpass 100 million views on a music video.